5 Things You Need to Know About Usenet

 Five About Usenet

-Usenet is for you if you’ve ever participated in a contentious Reddit thread, posted or commented to a conversation on a message board, downloaded files via P2P file-sharing, connected to Tor, or viewed a live stream.
+Usenet is for you if you have ever participated in a contentious Reddit thread, posted or commented to a conversation on a message board, downloaded files via P2P file-sharing, connected to Tor, or viewed a live stream.

 Usenet is likely unfamiliar to anyone under the age of 25, but to old-school computer nerds, it was the first social network.
 Usenet is fundamentally a cross between a discussion forum and the best file-sharing service, yet it is nonetheless something altogether different.